henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 ## Among the questions asked and answered:

 * Do Black citizens face a higher probability of being searched than white citizens?
-    -- Yes.

 * Are white officers or Black officers more likely to search a Black citizen?
-    -- White officers.

 * Are Black officers more likely to search a Black citizen or a white one?
-    -- A Black one.

 * Are Latino officers more likely to search someone than a white officer?
-    -- Yes.

 &nbsp;